nicwl/php-ctf-thinkr/WRITEUP.md

 * Thought IDs are appended to this path without much, if any, validation
 * The PHP script being executed is at `/var/www/html/read.php`

-Trying to read files in the `/data` directory unfortunately doesn't work.
+Trying to read files in the `/data` directory over HTTP unfortunately doesn't work.

 Can we trick `read.php` into displaying it's own source?
-If we request `http://127.0.0.1/read.php?thought=../../read.php' we get the following (it's output as HTML, so I've reformatted it to have nice newlines and indentation).
+If we request `http://127.0.0.1/read.php?thought=../../read.php` we get the following (it's output as HTML, so I've reformatted it to have nice newlines and indentation).

 ```php
 <?php